soumiknafiulferdous/Online-Medicine-Shop/README.md

 9. Customer can buy more than one products at a time.

-10. Invoice is issued with the name and deatails of the customer after purchasing the medicine.
+10. Invoice is issued with the name and details of the customer after purchasing the medicine.

 11. Admin can assign deliveryman to deliver the medicines to the customer.